dengoswei/spaxos/Impl-HowTo.md

      - spaxos instance update timeoutAt(indicate instance will be timeout At given timeStamp)
      - spaxos: using map[uint64]map[uint64]*spaxosInstance to implement a timeout Queue
        <timeout-timestamp, spaxos instance index, spaxos instance>

-    - spaxos instance retire management:
+     - spaxos will trigger a heart-beat broadcast msg every N millisecond;

-      A chosen spaxos instance will put itself into retire queue.
+    - spaxos instance retire management: all spaxos instance below sp.minIndex, will count as retired instance, which also must be a chosen instance.
       Continuous spaxos instance sequence update the nextMinIndex field in spaxos, which will then be passing into storage thread; once storage thread resp with MsgUpdateMinIndex, all spaxos instance with index below the Msg.Indexk can be safely retire.

      - stepChosen:
        - spaxos instance in chosen state will ignore all msg, and response with MsgChosen(non-broadcast);